cveckr21/Latin102/translation2.md

 5. Identify the form of moriens.

->Moriens is the present participle but singular and accusative❌ to describe what he was doing which is dying
+>Moriens is the present participle but singular and nominative❌

 6. Identify felle.
 Why does Hyginus use this case?